TERESE GENECCO BIO

 In the Winter of 2006, Terese appeared at The Annenberg Theater in Palm Springs in a Musical Chairs production of “The Night And The Music,” co-starring cabaret luminaries Julie Wilson and Steve Ross.
 Terese garnered an award for Outstanding Supporting Female Singer in a Cabaret/Concert Series from the Desert Theatre League for her performances there.
 In the Summer of 2007, Terese was cast in the Esses Productions creation of “Judy Judy Judy,” celebrating the songs most closely associated with the legendary Judy Garland.

-Terese’s many concert appearances include The Mabel Mercer Foundation’s annual Cabaret Convention at Jazz @ Lincoln Center in New York City; The Richmond Ermet AIDS Foundation’s “Help Is On The Way” concerts at The Palace of Fine Arts and the Herbst Theatre in San Francisco; and the Brownville Concert Series in Brownville, NE.
-Other notable appearances include opening for Grammy-Winner Steve Tyrell at the Bergen Performing Arts Center in New Jersey, headlining the famed Fillmore Street Jazz Festival in San Francisco, a headlining engagement at The Peppermill Hotel & Casino in Reno, NV, multiple concert events featuring the legendary Latin percussionist, Jack “Mr. Bongo” Costanzo in San Francisco’s Rrazz Room and at The M Bar in Hollywood, and several sold-out concert events in Australia and New Zealand with the legendary composer/arranger/conductor Russell Garcia, award-winning NYC jazz singer Shaynee Rainbolt, and New Zealand's superstar entertainer/producer Tim Beveridge.
+Terese’s many concert appearances include The Mabel Mercer Foundation’s annual Cabaret Convention at Jazz @ Lincoln Center in New York City; The Richmond Ermet AIDS Foundation’s “Help Is On The Way” concerts at The Palace of Fine Arts and the Herbst Theatre in San Francisco; and the Brownville Concert Series in Brownville, Nebraska.
+Other notable appearances include opening for Grammy-Winner Steve Tyrell at the Bergen Performing Arts Center in New Jersey, headlining the famed Fillmore Street Jazz Festival in San Francisco, a headlining engagement at The Peppermill Hotel & Casino in Reno, NV, multiple concert events featuring the legendary Latin percussionist, Jack “Mr. Bongo” Costanzo in San Francisco’s Plush Room and The Rrazz Room and at The M Bar in Hollywood, and several sold-out concert events in Australia and New Zealand with the legendary composer/arranger/conductor Russell Garcia, award-winning NYC jazz singer Shaynee Rainbolt, and New Zealand's superstar entertainer/producer Tim Beveridge.

 Terese returned to New York’s Metropolitan Room in 2007 with “Drunk With Love: The Sequel”where she received another MAC Award nomination for Outstanding Female Vocalist and once again appeared on Time Out New York’s Top Ten List.
 In February of 2008, Terese (along with her 7-member “little big band”) was contracted to perform an open-ended run at The Rrazz Room in the Hotel Nikko in San Francisco, where she appeared for over 24 performances before moving to New York City.